 Based on reports, a plethora of issues with autocorrect mostly plague Gboard users.
 Although, there are reports about Samsung Keyboard, SwiftKey, and MIUI Keyboard missing the mark, as well.

 For some reason, predictive typing and autocorrect features suddenly became less precise or too intrusive, correcting properly written words and becoming quite a nightmare.
-If you are also affected by this, make sure to check the steps we listed below.
+If you are also affected by this, check the steps we listed below.

 Table of contents: